STaisiya/staisiya.github.io/_pages/research.md

 **<a href="http://staisiya.github.io/files/Bryzgalova_Pavlova_Sikorskaya_2023b.pdf" style="color: black; text-decoration: underline;">Profiting from Investor Mistakes: Evidence from Suboptimal Option Exercise</a>** (with S. Bryzgalova and A. Pavlova).

 The recent retail trading boom in the U.S. options market, driven by an inflow of inexperienced investors, coincides with an increase in call option contracts left suboptimally unexercised.
 Arbitrageurs exploit these investor mistakes via so-called dividend play trades, which produce (virtually) riskless profits.
 Using transaction-level data and a new reporting requirement, we identify dividend play trades and document rising profits from this strategy.
 Puzzlingly, however, arbitrageurs leave 50% of potential profits on the table.
 Few arbitrageurs exploit each contract, with a median of only one.
 Finally, our paper details how market participants circumvent a regulation devised to curtail dividend play.

+<sub>*Presentations at: AFA 2024, Finance Seminar at London Business School, Women in Microstructure Meeting 2023.* </sub>

 ## Work in Progress